 Because identifying and proving fault is such a crucial part of an injury case, it’s highly advisable to obtain counsel from an attorney before moving forward with your claim or suit.
 If the other party skirts fault or pins too large of a portion of it on you, you could miss out on a huge portion (or even all) of your compensation check.
 A lawyer will help gather the evidence necessary to prove your case and present it in a clear, convincing manner so that you can get the full amount of compensation you’re due.

-For a personal injury attorney who handles all types of cases in Pennsylvania, consider Cordisco & Saile LLC as your firm of choice.
+For an who handles various types of personal injury cases in Bethlehem and other cities in Pennsylvania, consider Cordisco & Saile LLC as your firm of choice.
 We are passionate about helping our clients secure the settlements they need and deserve.
 The sooner we start on your case, the more time we’ll have to investigate and assemble all of the necessary proof to establish any contributory fault.

 Contact us today at 215-791-8272 or fill out our online contact form to schedule a free consultation.